cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - move initialization of camera stuff in on click for unity
 - brachioplexus throws wsa blocking if unity is off and brachioplexus tries to disconnect (after using the comms)
 - reflects which headset is connected + scene
+    - Store a json file in brachioplexus so it can read from it to detect the scenes avaialble and headset

 *6) Improve Unity*
 - Create boundary boxes so ball doesnt fall off
 - create menu gui and starting scene able to be navigated from vr controllers or brachIOplexus